 SEPT.
 23, 1913 – SEPT.
 10, 1997

 Growing up in a pioneer family influenced Mollie Nye throughout her childhood.
-She spent the years after World War I living and learning with her teacher mother Olive and younger sister Joyce.
+She spent the years after World War 1 living and learning with her teacher and mother Olive and younger sister Joyce.
 Post-war hardship brought its challenges and Mollie watched her mother cope with them and successfully teach under difficult and impoverished circumstances.
 Her father must also be mentioned since he and his parents played important parts in the development of North Vancouver, raising her awareness of community involvement.
 Mollie’s grandparents on her father’s side emigrated from Brighton, England, to Vancouver in the 1890’s.
-Her grandfather served the community as a constable, a councillor, and a Justice of the Peace.
+Her grandfather served the community as a constable, a counsellor, and a Justice of the Peace.

 Mollie’s father, Jack, like his father before him, was very involved in the community.
 Over the years, he served as a fireman, guided groups of hikers up Grouse Mountain for the Vancouver Tourist Bureau, and served on the executives of the Lynn Valley Ratepayers Association, Lynn Valley Legion, Lynn Valley Conservative Association, and as Police Commissioner.
-As a result of his service in the Boer War, he received a Military Grant of 160 acres in Lynn Valley, and on this land in 1913 he built what we now know as Mollie Nye House.
+As a result of his service in the Boer War, he received a Military Grant of 160 acres in Lynn Valley, and on this land, in 1913 he built what we now know as Mollie Nye House.
 With a few brief exceptions, Mollie lived at 940 Lynn Valley Rd. all her life.

 Mollie’s first posting was a one-room country school 15 miles south of Golden in 1932.
 Her salary was $65.00 a month, $25.00 of which went for room and board.
 The extreme cold, isolation, and lack of necessities added to the problems of the depression years.
 Mollie taught at Roche Pointe, Capilano Elementary and Queen Mary Junior High.
-With the closure of Queen Mary, Mollie moved to the then new Sutherland School in 1950.
+With the closure of Queen Mary, Mollie moved to the Sutherland School in 1950.
 Over the years, she taught mathematics, social studies, applied arts, and arts.
 It’s estimated she taught over two thousand students.

 Mollie sponsored Red Cross Youth Clubs at all the schools where she taught, including her 22 years at Sutherland.
 Under her leadership, these clubs made up swabs for blood donor clinics, purchased wheelchairs, assisted needy children at home and abroad, made donations toward dental care and eyeglasses for local children, and made up health kits.
 In 1972 she received the Badge of Service from the Canadian Red Cross for her many years of service.